 Location is another big consideration.
 Given their size, these events don’t tend to happen in built-up cities where the necessary networking infrastructure already exists – the big challenge is to link from large rural spaces where the demand for mobile network capacity spikes massively over the space of a few days.
 Public networks are not an option.

 This is why satellite technology is used.
-The festival will have a partner, like SIS LIVE, who can come in and arrange links to a dedicated network with guaranteed bandwidth.
+The festival will have a partner, like NEP Connect (formerly known as SIS LIVE), who can come in and arrange links to a dedicated network with guaranteed bandwidth.
 It ensures data can be transmitted from the location with no concerns about quality consistency or, just as important, security.
 These are the main issues with public networks.

 Similar on-demand technology like this can be used in other areas of a festival as well.
 Adding dedicated Wi-Fi will make it possible to run everything from connected payment systems to on-site cash machines, all helping to improve attendee experience and keep everything running smoothly, just as it would in a normal hospitality venue.